 Trips to the doctor can add up quickly, especially if your insurance isn't footing the bill.
 The Internal Revenue Service grants a little relief with a federal income tax deduction for the costs you pay out of pocket.
 But, if you don't have a tax liability to begin with, the medical expenses deduction won't help you.

 As a deduction, your medical expenses only reduce your taxable income, rather than directly lowering your taxes or generating a refund.
 For purposes of calculating your tax liability, having a taxable income of $0 has the same result as a negative taxable income.
-So, if your income is already at $0, an extra medical expense deduction can't further reduce your tax liability because your taxable income won't go down any lower.
+So, if your income is already at $0, extra medical tax deductions can't further reduce your tax liability because your taxable income won't go down any lower.

 Your medical expenses are deductible in the year you pay them, not the year that you receive the medical services, which gives you a bit of control over when you get to take the deduction.
 For example, if you won't owe any taxes this year, but you anticipate owing the following year, you might be able to pay medical bills incurred toward the end of the year in January of the following year rather than in December.
 Alternatively, if you don't expect to owe any taxes the following year, consider prepaying medical expenses before the year ends so you can write them off in the current year when you have taxes to pay.